Will's avatar

 Two Year Update 16 March 2017

 I haven’t written a post since summer 2015.
 It’s now March 2017 and I thought I’d write an update very briefly covering the last couple of years.
+I finished researching and lecturing full-time in the summer of 2015.
+It felt like the end of an era; I’d spent around a third of … Read more (3 minute read)

 Android: Consuming Nintendo Hotspot Data 27 May 2015

+I recently blogged about Nintendo Hotspot data and mentioned it could be more usefully consumable in a native mobile app.
 As such, I wrote a small Android app for retrieving this data and displaying it on a Google Map.
-The app shows nearby hotspots, allows users to also search for other non-local places, and shows information on the venue hosting the zone.
+The app shows nearby hotspots, allows users to also search for other non-local … Read more (1 minute read)

 Nintendo's Hotspot 'API' 12 May 2015